-Over the last five to ten years, financial crisis along with in-depth change of our competitive environment have led companies to modify the way they consider some of their budget lines.
+Over the last five to ten years, the financial crisis along with an in-depth change of our competitive environment has led companies to modify the way they consider some of their budget lines.

 In our days of the search for cost savings, reach of KPIs, optimized ROI, all within a Corporate Social Responsibility scope, Prominate Offices around the world offer a disruptive look on how to invest in promotional products.

 Choosing a promotional product is not just about selecting a “nice” product and buying the largest quantity for the cheapest price.

 Our mission for every promotional product for our clients is to create brand memorization, therefore forming a trusted brand and customer loyalty.